-Who Else Wants to Beat Boredom While Walking?
+Who Else Wants to Find Joy in Walking?

-You know that walking is great exercise, but maybe you become bored easily.
+You know that walking is great exercise, but maybe you become bored easily and see absolutely no joy in it.
 Your treadmill starts to gather dust, and you’re tired of doing laps around your local park.

 You might stop making excuses if you thought about what you were missing.
 Walking for at least 21 minutes a day can cut your risk of heart disease by 30%, according to Harvard Medical School.
 For every 30 minutes you walk at a moderate pace, you burn about 200 calories while enhancing your circulation and brightening your mood.
 Plus, it’s free and requires no equipment.